 Torrey Pines State Natural Reserve

-This family-friendly state park is home to easy trails for walking, hiking and ocean views.
+This family-friendly state park is home to easy trails for walking, hiking, and Pacific Ocean views.
 Check the website for trail conditions before you go.

 Torrey Pines Gliderport

 Bring the camera as you’ll want to capture the colorful gliders launch off the cliffs and into the air at this flight school, which also offers tandem rides for the daring.
 Watch from the patio or picnic tables of the Cliffhanger Cafe.

 The UC San Diego campus is home to a collection of unique, large pieces of public art called The Stuart Collection.
 The collection’s website offers a map to follow.
 (It can be quite a bit of walking for young kids to see the entire collection, but you can make a mini scavenger hunt out of it.)